colts70/The-DFH-Semantic-Grounding-Installation-Guide/README.md

 # The DFH Semantic Grounding Installation Guide

-The official installation & deployment guide for DFH (Deterministic First-Hop) — the public semantic grounding layer for AI and search.
+The official installation & deployment guide for DFH (Deterministic First-Hop) — The public semantic grounding layer for AI and search.
 Includes spec, examples, validator, and a one-command installer. the public semantic grounding layer for AI and search.

 Learn how to: